geekau/mediastack/individual-apps/README.md

 # Docker Media Stack
->You can download these individual files easily, by going to https://github.com/geekau/media-stack then selecting "Code" --> "Download Zip".
+>You can download these files easily, by going to https://github.com/geekau/media-stack then selecting "Code" --> "Download Zip".

 These Docker Compose configurations will help you rapidly deploy all the applications you need in a Docker stack, to operate a Jellyfin, Jellyseerr, Torrent, Usenet, \*ARR Media Library Managers, Reverse Proxy, MFA Authenticated Access, and Tdarr Automated Media Transcoding enabled media stack, and has been thoroughly testing on Linux, Windows and Synology NAS servers.